Skip to content

 graphic with steps to remove and app from app store connect

-That App with the wrong bundle ID remains in the App store but it is hidden so it won't confuse you.
+That App with the wrong Bundle ID remains in the App store but it is hidden so it won't confuse you.

 Add App with Correct TEAMID